thesadru/genshin.py/README.md

 pip install genshin
 ```

-## Example
+## Programmatic example

-A very simple example of how genshin.py would be used:
+A very simple example of how the genshin.py API could be consumed:

 ```py
 import asyncio